caifti/SOSC-2018/docs/orchent.md

 [![tosca](img/tosca.png)](https://dodas-ts.github.io/SOSC-2018/img/tosca.png)

-The TOSCA metamodel uses the concept of service templates to describe cloud workloads as a topology template, which is a graph of node templates modeling the components a workload is made up of and as relationship templates modeling the relations between those components.
-TOSCA further provides a type system of node types to describe the possible building blocks for constructing a service template, as well as relationship type to describe possible kinds of relations.
+The TOSCA metamodel uses the concept of __service templates to describe cloud workloads as a topology template__, which is a graph of node templates modeling the components a workload is made up of and as relationship templates modeling the relations between those components.
+TOSCA further provides a type __system of node types to describe the possible building blocks for constructing a service template__, as well as relationship type to describe possible kinds of relations.
 Both node and relationship types may define lifecycle operations to implement the behavior an orchestration engine can invoke when instantiating a service template.
 For example, a node type for some software product might provide a ‘create’ operation to handle the creation of an instance of a component at runtime, or a ‘start’ or ‘stop’ operation to handle a start or stop event triggered by an orchestration engine.
 Those lifecycle operations are backed by implementation artifacts such as scripts or Chef recipes that implement the actual behavior.

 The TOSCA simple profile assumes a number of base types (node types and relationship types) to be supported by each compliant environment such as a ‘Compute’ node type, a ‘Network’ node type or a generic ‘Database’ node type.
-Furthermore, it is envisioned that a large number of additional types for use in service templates will be defined by a community over time.
-Therefore, template authors in many cases will not have to define types themselves but can simply start writing service templates that use existing types.
+Furthermore, it is envisioned that a large number of __additional types for use in service templates will be defined by a community over time__.
+Therefore, template authors in many cases will not have to define types themselves but can __simply start writing service templates that use existing types__.
 In addition, the simple profile will provide means for easily customizing and extending existing types, for example by providing a customized ‘create’ script for some software.

 ### Deploy webserver on the cloud: TOSCA types